wwymak/mojo-gpu-puzzles/book/src/puzzle_11/puzzle_11.md

 In signal processing and image analysis, convolution is a fundamental operation that combines two sequences to produce a third sequence.
 This puzzle challenges you to implement a 1D convolution on the GPU, where each output element is computed by sliding a kernel over an input array.

-Implement a kernel that computes a 1D convolution between vector `a` and vector `b` and stores it in `out` using the `LayoutTensor` abstraction.
+Implement a kernel that computes a 1D convolution between vector `a` and vector `b` and stores it in `output` using the `LayoutTensor` abstraction.

 **Note:** _You need to handle the general case.
 You only need 2 global reads and 1 global write per thread._